ealbrechtsen/prosa-csharp-assignment-2024/README.md

-# Dice War - Final Assignment
+# Dice War - Assignment

 This repository contains the approved solution for the **"Dice War"** final assignment submitted as part of the **"Basic C#"** course offered by PROSA in Fall 2024.
 The project demonstrates key foundational C# programming skills and was developed as part of a six-module course delivered by Michell Cronberg.